Contents on this page

 Roland includes additional perks to this space-saving set.
 There is a USB to MIDI interface for streamlined recording and Roland V-Drums training software for anyone wanting to hone their skills.
 Roland also built in 15 different songs, each covering a different style and tempo.
 Read our similar product full review of the Roland TD-1KV here.

-6. Alesis Nitro Mesh Kit
+6. Alesis Nitro Mesh Kit – Best Electronic Drum Set for beginners

 Alesis is the most recent entry into the electronic drum industry’s upper echelon.
 The company has carved out a niche for professional-grade electronic drum kits at affordable prices.
 One of the prime examples is the Alesis Nitro Mesh.

-This kit is arguably the best electronic drum set when it comes to value and quietness.
+This kit is arguably the great electronic drum set when it comes to value and quietness.
 Its mesh pads provide a responsive playing surface while absorbing the force of the hit.
 Meanwhile, it is one of the cheapest drum sets that have mesh heads.

 Each Alesis Nitro Mesh kit comes with a snare, three toms, three cymbals, a ride, a hi-hat, and a crash with a choke.
 The snares offer dual-zone playing, which enables different sounds (whether you strike the rim or center).
 In total, the drum set has 350 curated drum and percussion sounds.